MicrosoftDocs/microsoft-salescopilot-docs/articles/use-server-side-sync.md

 ## Mailbox configuration for saving Outlook activities to Dynamics 365

 Dynamics 365 users will have their mailboxes configured based on the settings provided as part of turning on server-side synchronization.
-For a the Sales app user to save Outlook emails and appointments to Dynamics 365 from the Sales app, their mailboxes need to be:
+For a Sales app user to save Outlook emails and appointments to Dynamics 365 from the Sales app, their mailboxes need to be:

 - Configured to use server-side synchronization for incoming email, outgoing email, and appointments.
 - Approved